Toyota Tacoma Extended Warranty: Cost, Coverage and Plans

 Is a Toyota Tacoma extended warranty worth it?

-Yes, a Toyota Tacoma extended warranty is worth it.
+A Toyota Tacoma extended warranty can be worth it.
 In general, an extended auto warranty is worth it if any of the following are true:

 As for the Tacoma specifically, RepairPal gave it a 3.5 out of 5.
 Still, Toyota Tacoma maintenance can be expensive, suggesting that an extended warranty might be a good idea.